 Basilic oil tones, refreshes and rejuvenates the skin, reduces swelling and inflammation of the sebaceous glands.
 Strengthens hair, gives shine and improves their growth.
 Helps to eliminate warts (probably due to antiviral action).

-bronchus, pneumonia, tuberculosis, viral-mycoplasmal infections, prevention of acute respiratory infections and influenza, long-term healing of infected wounds and ulcers, purulent inflammatory skin diseases, epidermophytosis, secondary immunodeficiency, flabby aging skin, dry eczema, insect bites, nervous exhaustion, insomnia , migraine, stomach and bowel cramps, whooping cough, gout, loss of smell in chronic cold, arthritis, otitis, toothache, to increase milk production in nursing mothers.
+Bronchus, pneumonia, tuberculosis, viral-mycoplasmal infections, prevention of acute respiratory infections and influenza, long-term healing of infected wounds and ulcers, purulent inflammatory skin diseases, epidermophytosis, secondary immunodeficiency, flabby aging skin, dry eczema, insect bites, nervous exhaustion, insomnia , migraine, stomach and bowel cramps, whooping cough, gout, loss of smell in chronic cold, arthritis, otitis, toothache, to increase milk production in nursing mothers.

 In the food industry, for flavoring candies, cookies, as an additive to sauces and condiments, and as an aromatic additive in the production of toothpastes and soaps.
 In small quantities used in perfume compositions.

-with oils of bergamot, hyssop, lavender, marjoram, lemon balm, sage, geranium, neroli, santalum, limetta, citronella.
+Basil oil blends with oils of bergamot, hyssop, lavender, marjoram, lemon balm, sage, geranium, neroli, santalum, limetta, citronella.

 The oil can not be used in pregnancy and high blood coagulability.
 If excessive use can act depressingly on the nervous system.
 May cause skin irritation in people with sensitive skin.